 Many professors have office hours every week during which a student may discuss academic problems, a particular idea or an assignment that the student does not completely understand.
 The office hours are usually posted on the professor's door or are announced in class.
 These hours are set aside specifically so that students can make appointments to see the professors, and it is therefore considered quite normal for a student to talk to a professor outside class.
 In fact, this outside contact is recommended.

 Visa and Residency

-Studying the U.S. can help perfect your English skills, strengthen your resume and expose you to a range of academic topics.
-In this section, you can learn how to obtain your J-1 Exchange visitor visa, what to do once you arrive to the U.S., how to maintain legal status during your time abroad, and how to apply for on-campus employment or an academic training internship.
+Studying in the U.S. can help perfect your English skills, strengthen your resume and expose you to a range of academic topics.
+In this section, you can learn how to obtain your J-1 Exchange Visitor Visa*, what to do once you arrive in the U.S., how to maintain legal status during your time abroad, and how to apply for on-campus employment or an academic training internship.

 COVID-19 Update on J-1 Visas and residency:

 We hope you are excited for your ISEP program and understand that you may have questions regarding how the current COVID-19 outbreak might affect your ability to obtain the J-1 visa you will need to participate in your program.
 Please reach out to your specific Student Services Officer should you have questions or concerns regarding the J-1 Visa program.

 *Visa information for USA Direct students - For students applying to USA Direct programs, your visa will be sponsored by your host institution in the U.S. Please contact your host coordinator with any questions or for more information.